 Types of Color Vision Tests – AOPA.
-Color blindness is a mostly an inherited vision abnormality where there is deficiency in perception of red, green, and blue due to abnormality of cone […]
+Color blindness is a mostly inherited vision abnormality where there is deficiency in perception of red, green, and blue due to abnormality of cone cells […]

 NRCME website functionality partially restored; FMCSA eases reporting burdens for medical examiners.

 On June 22, 2018 FMCSA restored partial functionality to the NRCME Website which allows medical examiners to submit driver examinations.
 The site has been down for about six months prior to that, due […]